What Does Finance Do?

 - leading government in the application of new and existing information and communication technologies

 - Budget Group advises the Minister for Finance, senior ministers and the Expenditure Review Committee of Cabinet on whole-of-government budgetary, financial and non-tax revenue policy issues and expenditure priorities.
-Budget Group supports the government in preparing, delivering and managing the Federal Budget.
+Budget Group supports the government in preparing, delivering and managing the Australian Government Budget.